 (5) \emph{Decoding.} Bob and Charlie measure qu$N$its $A_1B$ and qu$N$its $A_2C$ in the Bell basis respectively to achieve $(b_1,b_2)$ and $(c_1,c_2)$.

 The unlocking of qubits $A_{1,1}\ldots A_{1,n+s}$ and $A_{2,1}\ldots A_{2,n+s}$ is done in $(n+s)$ steps, such that in each step one pair of qubits is unlocked.
 The order of qubits must be maintained.
 Without the loss of generality, we assume that the unlocking operation is done at Charlie's site.
 We will assume that Bob is an honest client who sends qubits $A_{1,1}\ldots A_{1,n+s}$ to Charlie, as long as he is convinced that Charlie is returning the exact resulting qubit after the local unlocking operation at Charlie's site.
-The way to check if Charlie is indeed doing so is the following: in each step $pos_1(j)$ of the unlocking stage, Bob measures the state of the qubit received in that step in one of the two mutually unbiased bases -- $Z$ if $state_1(j)$ is in $\{ |0\rangle, |1\rangle \}$, $X$ otherwise.
-If the measurement result matches the classical information $state_1(j)$, i.e. if Bob's outcome is consistent with Charlie returning the control qubit in $state_1(j)$, Bob continues with the unlocking stage.
-Otherwise, it means that Charlie did not return the control qubit in $state_1(j)$ and Bob stops the unlocking stage.
+The way to check if Charlie is indeed doing so is the following: in each step $Cpos_1(j)$ of the unlocking stage (i.e., when the qubit given by Alice to Bob is a controlled one), Bob measures the state of the qubit received back from Charlie during that step in one of the two mutually unbiased bases -- $Z$ if $Cstate_1(j)$ is in $\{ |0\rangle, |1\rangle \}$, $X$ otherwise.
+If the measurement result matches the classical information $Cstate_1(j)$, i.e. if Bob's outcome is consistent with Charlie returning the control qubit in $Cstate_1(j)$, Bob continues with the unlocking stage.
+Otherwise, it means that Charlie did not return the control qubit in $Cstate_1(j)$ and Bob stops the unlocking stage.
 Since Charlie does not know the positions of control qubits from $A_{1,1}\ldots A_{1,n+s}$, he has to return all of the resulting qubits to Bob.
 Otherwise, he will inevitably return some qubits as control ones in states different from those prepared by Alice, and Bob will, with high probability, be able to detect it.

 Note that the whole analysis is done for the ideal case where no measurement errors or decoherence effects occur.
-The existence of measurement errors will set the threshold value $\eta > 0$ for the allowed number of obtaining wrong results on control qubits (results inconsistent with Charlie sending the control qubits in $state_1(j)$), which will increase the number $s$ of the control qubits.
+The existence of measurement errors will set the threshold value $\eta > 0$ for the allowed number of wrong results obtained on control qubits (results inconsistent with Charlie sending the control qubits in $Cstate_1(j)$), which will increase the number $s$ of the control qubits.
 After receiving, in the course of exchange, $k \leq s$ controlled qubits, we require that not more than $\eta k$ wrong results are obtained.
 The parameter $\eta$ is determined by the experimental set-up, which sets the probability of obtaining the wrong result when the right qubit is sent.